hilton/hilton.github.com/blog/_posts/2018-08-13-maintenance-expressive-languages.md

 You need a team-specific coding style to achieve consistent maintainable code.
 A language like Go helps you do this by [dictating what that style is](https://golang.org/doc/effective_go.html#introduction), and offering relatively little language flexibility.
+This is fine, as long as you like it.

 Programmers learning Scala, on the other hand, frequently ask for guidance on what idiomatic Scala code looks like.
 Answers are of course available, but don’t all agree with each other.

 Python seems to occupy space in between: more language flexibility but with such a strong community tradition of what idiomatic Python code looks like that it has its own term - [Pythonic](https://blog.startifact.com/posts/older/what-is-pythonic.html).
+Perhaps this factor alone makes Python the best teaching language.

 ## Conclusion

 Languages that let you write the most concise code have the potential to be most maintainable, because brevity is a big advantage.
 However, this potential advantage is all for nothing if you fail to achieve a consistent coding style, or fall prey to [naming smells](naming-smells).

+Languages with constrained coding styles make it easier to write maintainable code, at the cost of more code to maintain.

 The practical difficulty of writing maintainable code in more expressive languages is no doubt the secret to Java and Go’s success.
 Personally, although I’d rather write Scala code than Java, I’d also rather maintain someone else’s Java code than someone else’s Scala.